Frequently Asked Questions

 I’m a Black educator that already has a microschool.
 Can I still apply for funding?

-After listening to current and emerging Black Teacher Leaders, we've learned that the most critical need for launching a microschool is startup capital.
+After listening to current and emerging School Founders, we've learned that the most critical need for launching a microschool is startup capital.
 Based on this guidance, we will prioritize school startup grants and providing Montessori credential scholarships.
 Then, we will turn our attention to providing Ignite grants for open schools in Wildflower’s national network.
-Black Teacher Leaders that serve on the BWF Founding Council will determine who obtains ignite grant awards of up to $10,000.
+Educators that serve on the BWF Teachers Council will determine who is awarded Ignite Grants.

 I haven’t opened a school yet, but I’ve already begun the planning process.
 Can I still join the Wildflower Network?